WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/acupload.md

 `AUTOCONNECT_SD_SPEED` defines SPI clock speed depending on the connected device.

 !!! info "Involves both the begin() and the end()"
-    The built-in uploader executes the begin and end functions regardless of the sketch whence the file system of the device will terminate with the uploader termination.
-Therefore, to use the device in the sketch after uploading, you need to **restart it with the begin** function.
+    The built-in uploader executes the begin and end functions regardless of the Sketch whence the file system of the device will terminate with the uploader termination.
+Therefore, to use the device in the Sketch after uploading, you need to **restart it with the begin** function.

 ## When it will be uploaded